anonymous-9090/Deep-INT/README.md

-# Deep-INT: Towards Generic and Tunable In-band Network Telemetry Orchestration
+# Deep-INT: A Generic and Tunable In-band Network Telemetry Orchestration System